Azure/embedded-wireless-framework/examples/EK-RA6M4/README.md

 > _NOTE:_
 Device posistioning service (ENABLE_DPS_SAMPLE) part of the examples is not tested.
 It will be tested and available in future updates.

+# Examples using Azure RTOS NetX Duo PPP with EWF (Modem in Data mode)
+1. Acquire the necessary hardware and software: the Evaluation Kit EK-RA6M4, a Renesas RYZ0124A PMOD, e2-studio with FSP 3.5 or newer, J-Link RTT viewer)
+2. Connect to RYZ024A PMOD to EK-RA6M4 board on PMOD2 connector.
+Connect Micro USB cable to USB Debug pin (DEBUG 1) and another USB cable to RYZ014A micro USB pin.
+3. Open the ewf_netx_duo_ppp_ryz024a project in e2studio and edit the ewf_example.config.h to update the EWF_CONFIG_INTERFACE_WIN32_COM_PORT_FILE_NAME,
+   EWF_CONFIG_SIM_PIN and EWF_CONFIG_SIM_APN.
+4. Open J-Link RTT Viewer for viewing debug information.
+5. Build and Run the ewf_netx_duo_ppp_ryz024a.
+Observe the logs in RTT viewer.

+> _NOTE:_
+>1.
+The UDP echo test code is disabled in the ewf_example_test_netx_duo_ppp.c file.
+    If you have a UDP echo test server update the ewf_example_test_netx_duo_udp_echo_server_ip value
+	with the address of your UDP test server and enable the UDP test in ewf_example_ppp_mode_netx_duo_test function.
+>2.
+Some tests might fail if there was not packet received within the expexted time frame of the test code.
+>3.
+If the application gets terminated abruptly when the modem has entered data mode, the modem must be power reset before
+    running the application again.
+Alternatively you can send "+++" from any serial terminal to exit the modem from data mode
+	and rerun the application.
+This will be improved in the next update for EWF.